battlecode/battlecode-server-2017/specs.md

 Javadocs can be found here, and they are also included in the software distribution.

 The javadocs include the values of the game constants and robot attributes.

-### Appendix B: Energon Health Warning

-Energon intake is not for everyone.
-Please consult a physician before use.
-6.370 Battlecode Corporation is not responsible in the event of injury due to energon use.
-Energon's side-effects include loss of limb, death, unbearable pain, tendencies to procrastinate and an unnatural senseless rage.
-Handle with care.
-Energon consumption has not been approved by any health agency and you USE IT AT YOUR OWN RISK.
-For this reason, please be careful when scrimmaging.
-Energon is the same thing as health.